thanasisn/SDR_enhancement_LAP/article/article.md

 by @Vamvakas2020.
 In uvspec we used the solar spectrum of @Kurucz1994 in the range
 $280$ to $2500\,\text{nm}$, the radiative transfer solver "disort" in "pseudospherical" geometry and the "LOWTRAN" gas parameterization.
-The model was run for climatological values of the Angstrom coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
-In this context, the model was run for SZAs in the range $10$ --
+The model was run for climatological values of the aerosol Ångström coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
+In this context, the model was run for SZAs in the range
-$90^\circ$ with a step of $0.2^\circ$ and for the atmospheric profiles of the Air Force Geophysics Laboratory [@Anderson1986] midlatitude summer and midlatitude winter, representative of the warm and cold seasons.
+$10$ -- $90^\circ$ with a step of $0.2^\circ$ and for the atmospheric profiles of the Air Force Geophysics Laboratory [@Anderson1986] midlatitude summer and midlatitude winter, representative of the warm and cold seasons.

-Main factors responsible for the attenuation of the broadband downward solar radiation under cloud free atmospheres are aerosols and water vapor.
-At Thessaloniki, such measurements are available since 2003 from a Cimel sun photometer, which is part of the Aerosol Robotic Network (AERONET) [@Giles2019; @Buis1998].
-From the observations in the period 2003 -- 2023 we calculated the monthly climatological means and standard deviation ($\sigma$) for the aerosol optical depth (AOD) at
+Main factors responsible for the attenuation of the broadband downward solar radiation under cloud-free atmospheres are aerosols and water vapor.
+At Thessaloniki, such measurements have been available since 2003 from a Cimel sun photometer, which is part of the Aerosol Robotic Network (AERONET) [@Giles2019;
+@Buis1998].
+From the observations in the period 2003 -- 2023 we calculated the
-$500\,\text{nm}$ and the equivalent height of the water column (WC).
+monthly climatological means and standard deviations ($\sigma$) for the aerosol optical depth (AOD) at $500\,\text{nm}$ and the equivalent height of the water column (WC).
 The monthly climatological values of AOD and WC, as well as combinations with additional offsets of $\pm1\sigma$ and $\pm2\sigma$, were used as inputs to the RTM in the construction of the LUT.

 For each measurement of the dataset, we calculated from the LUT a
 $\text{GHI}_\text{ref}$ value for the respective season and SZA (by linear